Wondering Why the Fridge Is Not Cold but the Freezer Is?

-You can fix the issue by cleaning the condenser coils with a vacuum and a brush.
-You should do that at least twice a year anyway.
+You can fix the issue by cleaning the condenser fan and evaporator coils with a vacuum and a brush.
+Make sure you do that at least twice a year anyway.
 Pull the fridge from the wall and remove all dust, lint, and hair from the coils.
-Plug it back in and check if the temperature inside is right.
+Plug it back in and check if the temperature control feature inside is right.
 If not, you might be experiencing another problem.

 Evaporator Fan Motor

-Another suspect is a faulty evaporator fan.
+Another suspect is a faulty evaporator fan blade.
 It can cause the same problem, but you can recognize it quickly.
-A defective fan will make your fridge run louder.
-The role of the fan is to keep the air circulating from the freezer to the refrigerator.
+A defective evaporator fan motor will make your fridge run louder.
+The role of the evaporator fan is to keep the cool air circulating from the freezer to the refrigerator compartment.

-It's powered by a small motor, and if it fails, the air won't be able to make it to the fridge.
-You will have to open the freezer and remove the back panel to see what's going on.
-Sometimes all it needs is a little push to work again, but if that doesn't fix the issue, you’d have to replace the motor.
+It's powered by a small motor, and if it fails, the cool air won't be able to make it to the fridge’s control board.
+You will have to open the door of freezer and remove the back panel to see what's going on.
+Sometimes all it needs is a little push to work again, but if that doesn't fix the issue, you’d have to replace the fan motor.

-The thermistor controls the temperature inside your refrigerator.
-It reads the temperatures and activates the compressor and fan when it's not cold enough.
+The thermistor designed for temperature control.
+It reads the temperatures and activates the compressor and condenser fan motor when it's not cold enough.
 Even a thermistor can fail, and when that happens, your entire fridge won't be able to reach the set temperatures.

 You can test the thermistor with a multimeter.
 If the readings are not consistent, the thermistor isn't reading the temperatures as it should.
-If that's the case with your refrigerator, call the repairman and he will fix it in a matter of minutes.
+If that's the case with your refrigerator, call tan appliance repair professional and he will fix it in a matter of minutes.

 Defrost Doesn't Work

-The defrost system is very handy as it keeps your fridge and freezer from forming too much ice.
+The defrost heater system is very handy as it keeps your fridge and freezer from forming too much ice.
 It's a complicated process that involves a lot of parts that work together to keep it going.
-It's also one of the main reasons why a freezer may continue to work and the fridge stops.
+It's also one of the main reasons why a freezer may continue to work and the fridge’s control board stops.

 The ice builds up behind the back panel, blocking the air vents between the freezer and the fridge and preventing the fridge from getting cold enough.